 Best practices for serverless SQL pool in Azure Synapse Analytics

 In this article, you'll find a collection of best practices for using serverless SQL pool.
 Serverless SQL pool is a resource in Azure Synapse Analytics.
 If you're working with a dedicated SQL pool, see Best practices for dedicated SQL pools for specific guidance.

 Some generic guidelines are:

-- Try to optimize storage layout using partitioning and keeping your files in the range between 100 MB and 10 GB.
+- Try to optimize storage layout by using partitioning and keeping your files in the range between 100 MB and 10 GB.

 Client applications and network connections